oriceon/vagrant-virtual-machine-for-web-development/readme.md

 ##To start server again just run `vagrant up`

-To remove virtual machine you could do `vagrant destroy`
+To remove virtual machine you could do `vagrant destroy` and enter in ssh with `vagrant ssh`

 You could install how many Virtual Machines you want with different configurations